 Consider cohort or group entry

 Research shows that starting school with a friend makes the process much easier to tacklev.
 Adults know how hard it can be to be the only new person starting a new job, and children have fewer life experiences to draw on than adults, so starting school can feel very daunting.
 Some schools now allow for cohort entry, which means children start school on the first day of term after their fifth birthday: rather than being the only new child in a classroom, they will be one of several new children entering the classroom together at the beginning of each term.
-However, most schools in New Zealand have children start on or just after their fifth birthday, so it is useful for ECE teachers and schools to talk to parents about whether there are any other children from their ECE centre that might be starting school around the same time.
+However, most schools in New Zealand have children start on or just after their fifth birthday, so it is useful for early childhood teachers and schools to talk to parents about whether there are any other children from their early childhood centre that might be starting school around the same time.
 It might be possible to agree on a coordinated start date to enable several children to start together.

 Communication between families and schools

 Knowledge and communication are key throughout the transition to school, and parents will want to know what to expect.
-ECE settings can encourage parents to approach their chosen primary school after their child has turned four and find out that school’s specific transition-to-school process.
+Early childhood settings can encourage parents to approach their chosen primary school after their child has turned four and find out that school’s specific transition-to-school process.
 Primary schools should be aware that prospective parents will want to know about the following:

 - Who the new entrant teachers will be when their child starts school